 - Effect ROI positively

-With the availability of authoring tools that offer HTML5 output, the process of conversion from Flash-based eLearning to HTML5 is made easier.
+With the availability of authoring tools that offer HTML5 output, converting Flash to HTML5 is made easier.
 What difference does HTML5 in eLearning make for your employees and the organization as a whole?
 Read on to find out.

-Does an Investment in HTML5-based eLearning Have an Impact on Learners?
+Can an Investment in Converting Flash to HTML5 Have an Impact on Learners?

 Absolutely!
 Here’s what learners stand to gain with HTML5-based eLearning.